 The Playground NYC allows dancers to experience various choreographic styles and ideas, engage with a new community of dancers, and gather resourceful information and inspiration from the array of choreographers involved.
 In turn, established choreographers are paid for their creative investigations, are given free space to explore new movement with professional dancers, and are provided with the opportunity to establish relationships with new dancers and fellow choreographers.

-I start with an injury safe/sensitive warmup with easy movement focusing on the internal body while progressing into more physical and intricate work.
-Progressing through an open structure, I try to find a real connection to the floor and space, play with contrasting approaches and allow the dancers to find their own grooves.
-I utilize all of my experience with classical and contemporary ballet techniques, modern, street and social dance to create loose phrase work as a structure for each dancer to explore their own language within.
+We start with an injury safe/sensitive warmup with easy movement focusing on the internal body while journeying into more physical and intricate work.
+Progressing through an open structure, I try to find a real connection to the floor, space and self, play with contrasting approaches and allow the dancers to find their own natural grooves.
+I utilize all of my experience with classical and contemporary ballet techniques, modern and social dance to create loose phrase work as a structure for each dancer to explore their own language within.